-Our proprietary Oil & Gas benchmarking database, proven tools and frameworks mean that we can undertake complex benchmarking engagements without delay.
+Our proprietary Oil & Gas benchmarking service, proven tools and frameworks mean that we can undertake complex benchmarking engagements without delay.

 Just forty years ago, the national oil companies (NOCs) controlled less than 10% of the global oil and gas reserves.

-Now they control more than 90% – giving them the dominant hand in attracting capital, technology and human resources across the value chain from deepwater reserves to refineries.
-On the back of the NOC’s growth, the oilfield service companies (OSCs) are flourishing, expanding and integrating their services and investing in technologies to facilitate surface- and sub-surface based operations.
+Now they control more than 90% – giving them the dominant hand in attracting capital, technology and human resources across the value chain from deep-water reserves to refineries.
+On the back of the NOC’s growth, the oilfield service companies are flourishing, expanding and integrating their services and investing in technologies to facilitate surface- and sub-surface-based operations.

 From peak levels in the first half of 2015, output in the Eagle Ford shale of south Texas has declined 29 per cent, according to the EIA, while in the Bakken formation of North Dakota it is down 17 per cent.